josdem/hugo/content/techtalk/spring/spring_webflux_security_database.md

 }
 ```

 Since we’re in reactive land, the user details service should also be reactive.
-So in order to cover that, we are going to use a `ReactiveMongoRepository` that actually returns a Mono publisher:
+So let's usee a `ReactiveMongoRepository` that returns a Mono publisher.

 ```java
 package com.jos.dem.security.repository;